 \section{Computational Approach}

-On very general grounds, the energy radiated away by an accelerated charged particle, per unit frequency and solid angle, is proportional to the square of the Fourier transform of its electric field, $\tilde{E}(\omega)$ \cite{rybicki2024radiative}.
+On very general grounds, the energy radiated per unit frequency and solid angle by an accelerated charged particle is proportional to the square of the Fourier transform of its electric field, $\tilde{E}(\omega)$ \cite{rybicki2024radiative}.
 Hence, to determine the synchrotron emission spectrum one should start by considering the Fourier transform of the retarded fields generated, at the observer position, by a particle gyrating under the effect of an external magnetic field.
-When the observer is distant, such that the contribution of the radiation field is dominant over that from the velocity field, the energy radiated per unit frequency and solid angle by a single particle can be written (in Gaussian units) as \cite{rybicki2024radiative}
+When the observer is distant, so that the contribution of the radiation field dominates over that of the velocity field, the energy radiated per unit frequency and solid angle by a single particle can be written (in Gaussian units) as \cite{rybicki2024radiative},

 where $\omega$ is the angular frequency of the emitted radiation, $\hat{n}$ the line-of-sight (LoS) unit vector to the observer at a distance $R$ from the particle, $q$ the particle's charge, and $\vec{\beta}$, $\vec{r}_q$ the particle's velocity and position vectors both evaluated at a given retarded time $t'$.